Easy tricks to boost the native Android integration of your cross-platform apps

 1. Set the on-screen Navigation Bar color

 Many Android devices show the Home, Back and Recent Apps buttons on the screen in the Navigation Bar.
-You can change this color easily to adjust it to your app’s UI by setting it in the styles.xmlfile.
+You can change this color easily to adjust it to your app’s UI by setting it in the styles.xml

 <!-- Set on-screen Navigation Bar color -->